platformio/platformio-docs/librarymanager/index.rst

 up-to-date.
 PlatformIO Library Manager supports `Semantic Versioning <http://semver.org>`_ and its rules.

-There are 2 options how to find library:
+There are 2 options how to find a library:

 * `Web Library Search <http://platformio.org/lib>`__
 * :ref:`Command Line Interface <cmd_lib_search>`